test-to-com/phalcondbg/README.md

 Why the ZEP patch files?

-Well a series of patches are just to correct problems in PHALCON ZEP code, that are either automatically corrected taken care of by ZEPHIR, during it's conversion of ZEP to C, or small bugs in the actual ZEPHIR code.
+Well a series of patches was just to correct problems in PHALCON ZEP code, that are either automatically corrected by ZEPHIR, during it's conversion of ZEP to C, or small bugs in the actual ZEPHIR code.

 Example: